AdroIT-RNSIT/adroit-official-site/README.md

 Maintained by **AdroIT Cloud Computing Domain**
 For queries or contributions, feel free to open an issue or contact the project lead.

+---

+## 📄 License

+This project is maintained by AdroIT-RNSIT.
+All rights reserved.